The Looney Tunes Show: Music

-Follow-up film
+Feature film

 A direct-to-video film, titled Looney Tunes: Rabbits Run, was released on August 4, 2015 (though Vudu and Wal-Mart retail outlets released it early on July 7, 2015).
 The film was produced shortly after production of The Looney Tunes Show ended and retains much of the cast and crew from the series with the exception of Kristen Wiig, who is replaced by series writer Rachel Ramras as the voice of Lola Bunny.
 The film does not follow the continuity of the series, however.